 2023: The expected cut-off for 2023 was based on the overall moderate difficulty level and the lengthy nature of the paper.

-2024: For 2024, the cut-off is predicted to be slightly higher, correlating with the slight increase in the difficulty level, despite the paper being more straightforward.
+2024: The cut-off is predicted to be slightly higher in 2024, correlated with the slight increase in the difficulty level despite the paper being more straightforward.

 Below are the AILET LLM Exam Analysis 2023 key points received by candidates who took the examination last year.